flashbots/suave-specs/specs/rigil/mevm.md

     classDef lightgreen fill:#b3c69f,stroke:#444,stroke-width:2px, color:#333;
 ```

-### SuaveExecutionBackend

-`SuaveExecutionBackend` is used by precompiles to access the confidential store as well as functionality in the SUAVE ex namespace which is detailed later on.
+The `SuaveExecutionBackend` is responsible for exposing the APIs that precompiles are able to hook into.

 ```go
 type SuaveExecutionBackend struct {